thekalinga/books-raw/repo/india/abuse/administrative/kafkaland/23-appendix-iv.md

 ## Appendix IV

-`Reproduced here is an extract from the judgement in State vs. Saqib Rehman @Masood and Others (SC No. 24/10) pronounced in the Court of Additional Sessions Judge Virender Bhat.
+`Reproduced here is an extract from the judgement in State vs. Saqib Rehman @ Masood and Others (SC No. 24/10) pronounced in the Court of Additional Sessions Judge Virender Bhat.
 For details of the case, see the chapter "Crime and Punishment" in Section II.
 The Court acquitted the accused and directed the registering of FIR against the police officers, holding them culpable for framing innocents in a terror case.`

 ----

 _In re._: Defence of the accused

 134. Since the case put forward by the prosecution against these accused has fallen flat and it has been established that the encounter so projected by the police was an absolutely fake and stage managed, the defence put forward by the accused that they are innocent and have been framed up falsely in this case gains credence.
 Even otherwise, it has been proved on record by DW1 Gulam Moinuddin Dar (one of the accused) that he has been engaged in anti militancy operations in J&K and has got more than 300 militants surrendered in Kashmir valley.
 The other accused Bashir Ahmed Shah was his friend and paid the price for the same.
-The third accused Saqib-ur-Rehman also used to give valuable inputs to J&K police about various anti social elements.
+The third accused Saqib-ur-Rehman also used to give valuable inputs to J&K police about various anti-social elements.
 The other accused were ordinary citizens and no criminal or terrorism related background has been proved in their case.

 _In re._: Conclusion